The New Titans: To Sleep, Perchance to Die, Chapter 1: Night Visions

 Still, she had made mistakes before.
 Having lacked any experience in the varieties of human love, she had fallen for Dick Grayson and briefly mistaken his friendship for romantic desire.
 She hoped that her feelings for Roy were neither improper nor misplaced.
 She wished Donna was around so they could talk about the new, yet exciting attraction she was developing for Arsenal.

 Still, although tentative, Raven was a heroine and took a delight in this new rush of emotion without allowing herself to be held back by fear.
-She continued to enjoy her time with Roy and Lian until the archer suddenly stood up with a yawn and said, “Raven, it’s been fun being together like this.
-I better put Lian to bed and then follow suit.
+She continued to enjoy her time with Roy and Lian until the archer suddenly stood up with a yawn and said, “Raven, it’s been fun being together like this, but I better put Lian to bed and then follow suit.
 I’ve got some work for the DEA tomorrow.”

 Leaning over, he gave her a peck on the cheek.
 She touched the spot gently and smiled.
 It was a warm, pleasant sensation.
 She wanted to experience more of this possible romance.
 For now, she knew her dreams would likely be of Roy and be pleasant.